How to disable Microsoft Edge Workspaces using Intune

 Disabled Edge Workspace using Intune admin center

-How to manually hide Microsoft Edge Workspace Icon?
+How do you manually hide the Microsoft Edge Workspace Icon?

 hide Microsoft Edge Workspace Icon